ibraheem-ali23/Mini-FAT-File-System/README.md

 # MiniFAT

-A FAT-inspired virtual file system implemented from scratch in Python Simulates a real disk using a binary image and exposes a full interactive shell.
+A FAT-inspired virtual file system implemented from scratch in Python.
+Simulates a real disk using a binary image and exposes a full interactive shell.

 <br/>